Systematic Literature Review: Quantum Machine Learning and its applications: Results

 In \cite{Larose2020}, the data encodings for binary quantum classification and their properties in measurements obtained with and without noise are studied.
+In this data preparation stage, the authors in \cite{Selig2023} proposed an NN called DeepQPrep, that is able to generate quantum circuits for state preparation.
 Another quantum circuit application is a compiler that can replace the Qiskit compiler, which uses low-depth, IBM Quantum-compatible quantum circuits that generate Greenberger-Horne-Zeilinger (GHZ) interleaved states \cite{Ferrari2018}.
-Regarding quantum resource reduction, a sorting method designed for quantum processing units that allows working with a smaller number of quantum resources but without any decrease in efficiency is presented in \cite{Sadowski2018}.
+Regarding quantum resource reduction, a sorting method designed for quantum processing units that allow working with a smaller number of quantum resources but without any decrease in efficiency is presented in \cite{Sadowski2018}.
 This is achieved through a classification protocol with the information distributed among several agents.
+In addition, in \cite{10258300}, try to construct streamlined circuits using minimal qubits and entanglement gates to evade barren plateau phenomena and reduce computational times.
 Finally, in \cite{Qiu2019}, discrete-variable and continuous-variable quantum neural networks are used to detect entanglement in different circuits.
+Regarding the error correction problem, the authors in \cite{Convy_2022} propose an ML algorithm using a recurrent neural network to identify bit-flip errors from continuous noisy syndrome measurements.
 Moreover, we find techniques that attempt to clone quantum states.
-Since the no-cloning theorem states that it is impossible to create an identical copy of an arbitrary unknown quantum state, techniques are being developed to clone unknown states with high fidelities rather than exact copies.
-For example, in \cite{Shenoy2020}, the authors made an attempt to clone an unknown state in IBM's QASM simulator using a quantum reinforcement learning protocol instead of the usual cloning method, quantum tomography.
-Finally, the reconstruction of the distribution of measurement results in a quantum circuit is presented in \cite{Situ2020}, the authors used a variational autoencoder (VAE).
+Since the no-cloning theorem states that creating an identical copy of an arbitrary unknown quantum state is impossible, techniques are being developed to clone unknown states with high fidelities rather than exact copies.
+For example, in \cite{Shenoy2020}, the authors attempted to clone an unknown state in IBM's QASM simulator using a quantum reinforcement learning protocol instead of the usual cloning method, quantum tomography.
+Finally, the reconstruction of the distribution of measurement results in a quantum circuit is presented in \cite{Situ2020}; the authors used a variational autoencoder (VAE).
 Also, they determined that states with higher entanglement are more challenging to learn, and due to current implementations of quantum logic gates can be very faulty and introduce errors, a model is presented that identifies such faulty gates \cite{LaBorde2020}.
+Concerning the task of finding an interpretation or explanation for quantum circuits, the authors in \cite{heese2023explaining} assign a Shapley Value \cite{shapley1952, aumann1974} to every gate of the circuit and consider that a value function that is determined by the measurement results.
+With this method, they are able to evaluate the quality of different ansatz.